 A flawless golf swing that feels effortless yet powerful often has one thing in common: a graceful pause at the top.
-This isn't about freezing in place, it's the critical moment of transition where the backswing concludes and the downswing begins.
+This isn't about freezing in place, but rather a critical moment of transition where the backswing concludes and the downswing begins.
 This article will show you what that pause really is, why it's so fundamental for tempo and power, and how you can develop your own natural transition to build a more consistent, reliable golf swing.

 What Exactly Is the Pause in the Golf Swing?